 Investments and other operations includes the Company's equity accounted interests in Genstar.
-Genstar is a residential property developer with operations in select markets in Ontario, Western Canada and the United States.
-Over the past three fiscal years, the aggregate amount of the Company's investments in Genstar total \$20.7 million.
+Over the past three fiscal years, the aggregate amount of the Company's investments in Genstar total \$5.1 million.

 Significant Acquisitions

 Empire made no acquisitions during the most recently completed fiscal year that required the filing of a business acquisition report.